-Benefit (The Amount Payable by the Plan based on Eligible Expenses) Covered Health Services 1 Network Non-Network same as those stated under each Covered Health Service category in this section. care will be paid the same as those stated under each Covered Health Service category in this section.
+Benefit Covered Health Services 1 (The Amount Payable by the Plan based on Eligible Expenses) Network Non-Network under each Covered Health Service category in this section. same as those stated under each Covered Health Service category in this section.
 Diabetes Self-Management Items ■ Diabetes equipment.
 Benefits for diabetes equipment will be the same as those stated under Durable Medical Equipment in this section.
 Benefits for diabetes equipment will be the same as those stated under Durable Medical Equipment in this section.
 Durable Medical Equipment (DME), Orthotics and Supplies 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Emergency Health Services - Outpatient If you are admitted as an inpatient to a Hospital directly from the Emergency room, you will not have to pay this Copay and/or deductible.
 The Benefits for an Inpatient Stay in a Hospital will apply instead.
 This does not apply to services provided to stabilize an Emergency after admission to a Hospital.
-80% after you meet the Annual Deductible Same as Network Fertility Preservation for Iatrogenic Infertility 80% after you meet the Annual Deductible 60% after you meet the Annual See Section 6, Additional Coverage Details, for limits.
-Deductible Gender Dysphoria 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible
+80% after you meet the Annual Deductible Same as Network Fertility Preservation for Iatrogenic Infertility 80% after you meet the Annual 60% after you meet the Annual See Section 6, Additional Coverage Details, for limits.
+Deductible Deductible Hearing Aids See Section 6, Additional Coverage Details, for limits.
+80% after you meet the Annual Deductible 60% after you meet the Annual Deductible